 Kilbowie, Clydebank, Scotland

 Singer would expand to Kilbowie, Clydebank, Scotland in 1867.
-It was the world’s largest sewing machine factory at almost a million square feet and would remain in operation until 1980.
+It was the world’s largest sewing machine factory at almost a million square feet.
+It would remain in operation until 1980.
 The Kilbowie plant produced munitions during World War II.
 Machines made in Kilbowie, Scotland have a K behind the model name, i.e. 15K.
 The Kilbowie factory has a very storied history.
 There is a great historical account of the factory on West Dunbarton’s historical site.

 By Unknown author – Public Domain, Link

 Elizabethport, N.J. would become the home of the USA-based production in 1872.
 The Kilbowie plant would lose its title of the world’s largest sewing factory to Elizabethport’s 2.6 million square feet facility.
 Elizabeth port would take over some of Kilbowie’s production during World War II.
 The factory would close in 1982.
+A portion of the complex caught fire on January 5, 2024.
+The historic portion was saved, per the mayor.

 Singer sewing machines would be made in Elizabethport, NJ for 109 years.